abo-junghichi/stage0risc/README.md

-The instruction set architecture which is targeted for compiling by [Stage0 Bootstrap for the Free Software][stage0] is so complicated (aka CISC, complex instruction set computer) that it complicates building and inspecting a (virtual) machine executing the ISA.
+The instruction set architecture which is targeted for compiling by [Stage0 Bootstrap for the Free Software][stage0] is so complicated (say CISC, complex instruction set computer) that it complicates building and inspecting a (virtual) machine executing the ISA.
 [stage0]: https://savannah.nongnu.org/projects/stage0/